lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 presence of a thermostat, the MD simulation will be performed in the
 canonical or NVT ensemble.

-Run the simulation again using LAMMPS--GUI.
+Run the simulation again using LAMMPS.
 From the information
-printed in the *Output* window, one can see that the temperature
+printed in the log file, one can see that the temperature
 starts from 0 but rapidly reaches the requested value and
 stabilizes itself near :math:`T=1` temperature units.
 One can also observe that
 the potential energy, :math:`U`, rapidly decreases during energy